How to Buy Ski Boots: Finding the Right Size & Fit

 Ski Boot Size & Fit

 How to buy ski boots that are comfortable and perform well largely depends on finding the right size and fit.
 Ski boots should fit tightly without cutting off circulation or causing painful pressure points.
 Below we cover how to determine your ski boot size and how the width, length and volume impact the overall fit.
+If you need a refresher on how to put on ski boots and skis, check out this other post of ours.

 Ski boots should be snug without causing any discomfort.
 Unlike with normal tennis shoes, extra room at the end of your toes is not recommended.
 Your longest toes should feel slight pressure against the end of the boot when you are in an upright standing position with your boots buckled.
 Once you start skiing, you should be leaning slightly forward, which causes your foot to slide back in the boot, providing just enough space for a perfect fit.